Pamela Reed

-Pamela Reed (born April 2, 1949) is an American actress.
-She is known for playing Arnold Schwarzenegger's hypoglycemic police partner in the 1990 movie Kindergarten Cop and as the matriarch Gail Green in Jericho.
-She appeared as Marlene Griggs-Knope on the NBC sitcom Parks and Recreation.
-She is also well known as the exasperated wife in Bean.
+Pamela Reed is an American actress.
+She is known for playing Arnold Schwarzenegger's police partner Phoebe O'Hara in the 1990 film Kindergarten Cop and portraying the matriarch Gail Green in Jericho.
+She appeared as Marlene Griggs-Knope on the NBC sitcom Parks and Recreation, as well as the exasperated wife Alison Langley in Bean.

 Early life and education

-Reed was born in Tacoma, Washington, the daughter of Vernie and Norma Reed.
-She received her B.F.A. at the University of Washington.
+Reed received her B.F.A. at the University of Washington.